GaneshArvapalli/hh_model_interac/README.md

 Instead of using an ODE solver, just use the Euler method and a for-loop.
 Hence, simple.
 Obviously, it won't be as robust or detailed, but it's good enough to show how the equations they thought of can actually produce a similar result to the ones we see in real neurons.

 Change any variables you wish to see how it affects the model.

+# the brain allows us to do cool stuff